travigd/documentation/getting-started/projections.md

 * * *

 > [!NOTE]
-> While it's not the fastest method, you can also use the web admin interface for creating the streams, and all the tasks in this step, as we saw in [step 1](~/getting-started/index.md).
+> While it's not the fastest method, you can also use the Admin UI for creating the streams, and all the tasks in this step, as we saw in [step 1](~/getting-started/index.md).

 ## Writing your first projection